KrauseFx/speaking/README.md

 ## Bio

-> Felix is the creator of fastlane, an open source toolset for automating all your iOS and Android development tasks.
-He joined Twitter and Google where he grew fastlane over the last 4 years.
-Before that Felix worked at various startups in Europe and in the U.S. where he collected over 7 years of experience in the iOS ecosystem.
+> Felix is the creator of fastlane, the #1 open source toolset for automating iOS and Android development and deployment tasks.
+He's worked at Google, Twitter and various other tech startups.
+Currently Felix works as advisor while also publishing his own projects, most recently with a focus on privacy & security of the iOS platform.

 #### [More about me](https://krausefx.com/about)